Cheng-Lin-Li/SegCaps/README.md

   3-1.
 Create root folder name 'data' in the repo folder.
 All models, results, etc. are saved to this root directory.

   3-2.
-Create imgs and masks folders for image and mask files.
+Create 'imgs' and 'masks' folders for image and mask files.

   3-3.
-If you would like to leverage the data folder which come from this repo, then you may no need to do below actions.
+If you would like to leverage the data folder which come from this repo, then leave the repo as is.

 ```bash
 mkdir data